lslqtz/UToolkit-Public/README.md

 Serial data is processed locally between the user's device and the connected hardware.
 UToolkit does not upload serial logs or transmitted serial data to our servers.

 Apple may collect diagnostic information depending on the user's Apple system settings and App Store/TestFlight diagnostics preferences.
 This may include crash logs, performance data, telemetry, and other diagnostic information used to improve app quality.
 We may review aggregated or Apple-provided diagnostic reports for technical improvement.
 Such data is generally not associated with the user and is discarded when no longer needed for debugging or product improvement.

-## Platform

-- iOS
-- iPadOS
-- macOS through Mac Catalyst
-- visionOS

-Some hardware-related features may be available only on platforms that provide the required system APIs and hardware access.

 ## Support